 As the popularity of climbing Mount Kilimanjaro continues to increase, potential climbers are often uncertain as to which route to take.
 There are seven major routes used to climb Kilimanjaro.
-Each route has its own advantages and disadvantages, so when selecting the route, make sure it is the appropriate route for your desires, physical ability, aptitude and comfort level.
+Each route has its own advantages and disadvantages.
+When selecting the route, make sure it is the appropriate route for your desires, physical ability, aptitude and comfort level.

 To choose the best Kilimanjaro route for you, there are plenty of variables to be mindful of.

 - Who: Who is climbing?
 The whole group's abilities must be factored into choosing a route.
 Are there novices in your group?
 Are there people who have never been to high altitudes?
 Pick a route that best fits everyone.

 - How: How do you see your trek?
 Do you want the most challenging route or a less strenuous one?
 Kilimanjaro can bring out a lot of discomfort and suffering.
 Some people don't want to be pushed too hard.
 These answers will affect which route is for you.

-- When: If you are climbing during the dry season, great.
+- When: When are you climbing?
+If you are climbing during the dry season, great.
 But if you are climbing during the rainy season or the shoulder seasons, then the route you select can play into the climb's difficulty.
 Climbs around holidays and full moons are especially crowded.

 Go to Route Overview...